Published: April 2024. Updated April 2025

 What is impact?

-For this resource, we are adopting a definition that is proposed in an approach called the Theory of Change, which is a framework that helps to understand how projects and organisations can produce impact and make positive changes in society.
+For this resource, we are using a definition that forms part of an approach called the Theory of Change.
+This is a framework that helps to understand how projects and organisations can produce impact and make positive changes in society.

 Within the Theory of Change, impact is understood as the main change that happens and remains even after the co-production activities have been completed.
-This means that impact is the goal that everyone involved in that work is aiming for, and it usually takes collective effort and time to be achieved.
+This means that impact is the goal that everyone involved in a particular piece of work is aiming for, and it usually takes collective effort and time to be achieved.

 This resource focuses on understanding the difference co-production makes when compared with not doing co-production, as opposed to a project’s task or a service’s impact more widely.